redhat-best-practices-for-k8s/guide/README.md

 For contributors:

-Commits for main will be subjected to PR review and approval by the CNF Best Practices team.
+Commits will be subjected to PR review and approval by the CNF Best Practices team.
-Owners of other branches will be responsible for the review, approval, and maintenance of the content in their respective branches.
+Owners of other private repos will be responsible for the review, approval, and maintenance of the content in their respective repos.